Philen Naidu

 • Why do some meals leave me feeling light and uplifted, and other meals leave me feeling heavy and lethargic?

-• Why do some cultures make it such a big thing to sit and eat together, but others eat as a secondary action while driving or watching the screen?
+• Why do some cultures make it such a big thing to sit and eat together, but others eat as a secondary action?

 • Why do some cultures eat with their fingers and others with utensils?